Context Scoping and Workspace Configuration for High-Quality Recommendations

 - Entries cited that do not apply to the workspace.
 This means the workspace is inheriting context from too broad a scope, or context from another part of the business has ended up in this workspace by mistake.
 Remove or re-scope the offending entries.

-- The same one or two entries cited repeatedly across recommendations.
+- The same one or two entries cited repeatedly across blueprints.
 This means your context is thin.
 Catio is evaluating your architecture against whatever requirements it has, even if that's a narrow slice.
 Identify which of the three requirement types (technical, business, constraint) are under-represented and add entries to fill the gap.

 The Context Summary is the fastest way to distinguish a context problem from an architecture problem.
-If a recommendation feels off, check the entries it cited before assuming the engine got the architecture wrong.
+If a blueprint feels off, check the entries it cited before assuming the engine got the architecture wrong.

 Treat Context as Ongoing